Rlopezra/rlopezra.GitHub.io/_posts/2021-01-21-Cumulative-Ordinal.md

 assumes that the dependent variable comes from a latent continuous space (User Satisfaction) and it find K-1 thresholds to partition the probability space (K being the number of values in the dependent variable).
-In simpler words, an OLR tells us the proportion of respondents that will respond in each value.
+In simpler words, an OLR tells us the probability of respondent answering to each value!

 ## Performing an OLR